sonus21/rqueue/docs/message-handling/queue-priority.md

 ---

 Queue prioritization ensures that critical tasks are handled before lower-priority ones.
-Rqueue supports two modes of priority handling:
+Rqueue supports three modes of priority handling:

 1. **Weighted**: Polling frequency is based on numeric weights assigned to queues.
-2. **Strict**: Higher-priority queues are always polled first.
+2. **Strict**: Higher-priority queues are polled first, but starvation is considered so lower-priority queues still get polling opportunities.
+3. **Hard Strict**: Messages are always fetched from the highest-priority queue first, moving top-down only when that queue has no available message.

 ### Configuring Priority

 To enable priority handling:
-- Set `priorityMode` in the container factory to `STRICT` or `WEIGHTED`.
+- Set `priorityMode` in the container factory to `WEIGHTED`, `STRICT`, or `HARD_STRICT`.
 - Use the `priority` field in the `@RqueueListener` annotation to assign weights or levels.
 - Use the `priorityGroup` field to group multiple related queues.
 By default, queues with specified priorities are added to a default group.